Education at Springfield College is all about taking action.

 With an international reputation for educating tomorrow’s leaders in some of the most vital career fields, Springfield College provides students with a competitive edge—top-quality academic preparation and real-world experience on their résumés before graduating.

 As early as their first year on campus, students put their classroom education to practice through fieldwork and service learning.
 It’s a learning advantage based on the College’s historic mission, the Humanics philosophy, which calls for educating students in spirit, mind, and body for leadership in service to others.
 Humanics is at the base of everything the College does—in academics, athletics, and student life.

-Springfield College has a welcoming community on its mid-sized campus, where transfer students quickly become engaged in academic and campus life.
+Springfield College has a welcoming community on its midsize campus, where transfer students quickly become engaged in academic and campus life.
 Credits from other accredited colleges and universities transfer easily, and financial aid is available based on need and/or merit.
 Students are never a number at Springfield College, and they receive individual attention from expert faculty members.
-With approximately 100 students transferring to Springfield College annually, there are programs designed to assist transfer students with making a seamless transition, both academically and socially.
-Programs include Transfer Student Summer Orientation, Advising, and Registration, as well as a four-day New Student Orientation program, where students discuss the ins and outs of the transfer experience and connect with other transfer students.
+With approximately 100 students transferring to Springfield College annually, there are programs designed to assist transfer students with making a seamless transition both academically and socially.
+Programs include Transfer Summer Orientation as well as a four-day New Student Orientation program, where students discuss the ins and outs of the transfer experience and connect with other transfer students.

-The College has 10 residence halls that offer single-sex and coeducational living options, as well as relatively independent living for upper-class students.
-There are several dining and snack services, and the main dining facility offers an excellent variety of creative, fresh food stations to accommodate individual food dietary preferences.
+The College has 10 residence halls that offer coeducational living, as well as relatively independent living for upperclassmen.
+There are several dining and snack services, and the main dining facility offers an excellent variety of creative, fresh food stations to accommodate individual dietary preferences.

 Extensive athletic and recreational facilities include the Field House and Wellness and Recreation Center, which house strength and conditioning facilities; a six-lane running track; multipurpose courts; a six-lane, 50-meter pool; and classrooms and laboratories.